isomerpages/mti-osir/_designation/Designation Process.md

 <hr>
 <h4><strong>Designation Criteria</strong></h4>
 <p>Designation is not a process treated lightly and will only be done, if
-necessary, in the interests of Singapore’s national security.&nbsp;</p>
+necessary, in the interest of Singapore’s national security.&nbsp;</p>
 <p>Various factors will be taken into consideration in deciding which entities
 should be considered for designation.
 These include:</p>
 <ul>